-From the west, you can sail along Black River Bay, with views across Piton de la Riviere Noire and Le Morne.
+From the west, you can sail along Black River Bay, with views across Piton de la Rivière Noire and Le Morne.
 An almost cubic rock that juts dramatically up from the flat peninsula off Mauritius’ southwest coast, Le Morne was used a shelter for runaway slaves in the 18th century.
 It’s common to see pods of dolphins streaking through the water and surfers riding the waves nearer the coast.

 Along the east coast you can visit Blue Bay Marine Park, one of the island’s best snorkelling sites and sail around the Vieux Grand Port, the location of the only naval victory of Bonaparte in 1810.
 Stopping to visit some of the tiny east islands, you can island-hop between Ile Aux Flamants and Ile de La Passe, stopping for a barbecue lunch on Ile Aux Cerfs.

 Some boat trips will detour up Grand River South East to see the multi-tiered waterfall that spans the green-blue water.
 It’s also possible to visit Ile Aux Aigrettes, a coralline, forest-covered island that’s now a nature reserve (and the last place dodos were seen).